top of page

 1966-1980

-NBC Week from 1967, was a week-long event in September of 1967 in which all of the new shows of the season would premiere.
-For many in east-central Illinois, this was the first opportunity to see NBC programming on the new WICD, Channel 15.
+NBC Week from 1967 was a week-long event in September of 1967 in which all of the season's new shows would premiere.
+This was the first opportunity for many in east-central Illinois to see NBC programming on the new WICD, Channel 15.

 (YouTube)